portegys/CausationLearning/README.md

 # Causation learning.

-Learn causations in event streams that contain cause-and-effect sequences.
-A cause-and-effect sequence has a single effect event and one or more cause events, occurring in an arbitrary order.
+Learn causations in event sequences.
+A causation sequence has one or more cause events, occurring in an arbitrary order, with possible intervening non-causal events.
-Cause and effect events can be distributed over time, meaning they can be separated by 0 or more intervening events.

 Several learning methods are available:<br>
 LSTM: Long Short-Term Memory neural network.<br>